-'Kochland' Explores The Money Stream Of The Famous Brother Duo
+'Kochland' Explores How The Famous Brother Duo Made Their Money

 Leonard pays due attention to the tortured dynamics of the Koch family: Charles and David's bitter feud with their brother Bill, and the looming question of who will take control when Charles eventually steps aside.

-The legal battles with Bill spilled into a series of fines and criminal investigations in the 1980s and 90s.
+The legal battles with Bill spilled into a series of fines and criminal investigations in the 1980s and '90s.
 Koch "developed a regulatory rap sheet that gave the company a reputation for borderline criminality."
-Ultimately, Charles and David decided that was counter-productive, and declared the company would comply with 100 percent of the rules, 100 percent of the time.
+Ultimately, Charles and David decided that was counterproductive and declared the company would comply with 100 percent of the rules, 100 percent of the time.

-Of course, Koch's political arm was simultaneously working to water down or eliminate those rules — a push that's been richly rewarded in the Trump administration.
+Of course, Koch's political arm was simultaneously working to water down or eliminate those rules — a push that has been richly rewarded in the Trump administration.

 A company that prizes information has been a central player in efforts to spread disinformation about climate science.
 "This wasn't accidental," Leonard writes.
 "As early as 1991, Charles Koch and other executives in the fossil fuel industry helped foster skepticism about the evidence of climate change."

 Even ExxonMobil eventually abandoned this strategy, acknowledging the scientific consensus.
-But the Koch brothers continue to fight any effort to limit carbon pollution, using the considerable resources that a $120 billion fortune can buy.
+But the Koch political machine continue to fight any effort to limit carbon pollution, using the considerable resources that a $120 billion fortune can buy.